kprav33n97/business-website/README.md

-A modern business website created using React.js
+A modern business website created using React.js & Tailwind CSS